 2018: Stanford remembers

-Charles Yanofsky, the Dr. Morris Herzstein Professor of Biology, Emeritus, one of the world’s most influential geneticists, died March 16.
+Charles Yanofsky, the Dr. Morris Herzstein Professor of Biology, Emeritus, and one of the world’s most influential geneticists, died March 16.

 Christopher “Tripp” Zanetis, a 2017 graduate of Stanford Law School, an active Air National Guard member and helicopter pilot, as well as a fire marshal for the New York City Fire Department, died March 15 near the border of western Iraq and Syria when his U.S. military helicopter crashed during a troop transport.